eddieyue/Kmeans-clustering-to-classify-fruit-images/README.md

 Finally, I implement paralized version k-means to large images collection on AWS.
 Since there are too many images to visualize, I just plot the distortion of clustering against the value of K.

-Due to the AWS dependency, the plot for large collection on AWS is missing.
-To submit the notebook on AWS could easily fix this problem.
+Due to the AWS and large collection data dependency , the plot for large collection on AWS is missing.
+I will fix it as soon as I get the permission to access the data.

 Please check the notebook here for detail: